mmccoyd/hillside/README.md

 The Hillside family of split ergonomic keyboards includes:

 - [Hillside 56](hillside56): The most novice-friendly but largest, with a physical arrow T fully separate from the primary keys.
-- [Hillside 52](hillside52): The best all-around, with ring and pinky splay and a physical arrow T that steals one symbol key.
+- [Hillside 52](hillside52): The best all-around, with splayed ring and pinky, and a physical arrow T that steals one symbol key.
 - [Hillside 48](hillside48): The most compact, like a Ferris Sweep on steroids.
+- [Hillside 46](https://github.com/mmccoyd/hillside/tree/_46/hillside46): Splayed and compact, like a splayed Sweep on steroids.
+The 52 with no bottom row.
+Still on a [branch](https://github.com/mmccoyd/hillside/tree/_46/hillside46).

 Their key differences are: